 I’ve made my elf Christmas stockings without lining because I designed these with decorative purposes in mind.
 But if you plan on using these for Christmas treats and presents, I suggest adding lining and reinforce the stitching on the hook.
 I also suggest working with a fabric that allows more control but it’s pretty flexible when working on curves and pointy shapes like the crown.
 I personally love cotton fabric and that’s what I used for this project.

 I’ve also decided to decorate my elf stocking pattern only with pom poms but any other decorative details would work (like rick-rack, lace or decorative edge stitch).
 I personally found the pom poms to add just enough detail and cuteness.
 Here’s a tutorial to make your own yarn pom poms.

 My elf stocking is approx. 17″ high.
-The pattern can be purchased here or get it free when you join my sewing newsletter.
+The pattern can be purchased here.

 Elf stocking pattern